VeronikaRuliskova/help/docs/building-and-sending-campaigns.md

 ## How do I create and send SMS campaign on BulkGate?
 To create and send SMS campaign:
-1. To create a new SMS campaign click Messaging in the left side menu and then click campaign
+1. To create a new SMS campaign click SMS in the left side menu and then click campaign
 2. Select SMS campaign
 3. Add a name to your campaign (this information is visible only to you)
 4. [Import contacts to the campaign via Address book, CSV/Excel or vCard or via Enter number](importing-contacts.md#how-do-i-import-contacts-to-address-book)